 Solution 4: Open safe mode and uninstall the recent update

-Sometimes, Windows updates get installed, but due to some bugs Windows not able to boot and get stuck on Getting Windows ready.
+Sometimes, Windows updates get installed, but due to some bugs, Windows cannot boot and get stuck on Getting Windows ready.
 Well, if the screen appears after trying to update Windows, then you can uninstall that update.
 By entering into safe mode.
 Steps to enter into the safe mode can be different for each manufacturer.
 So, it’s better if you search on google about entering into safe mode for your laptop.
 Yes, without windows installation media you can enter into safe mode.
 Steps are not the same for all manufacturers, so I am adding a universal method.

 Step 1.
-Download Windows 10 installation media tool.
+Download the Windows 11/10 installation media tool.
 And, burn the Windows into a USB drive.

 Step 2.
 Connect the USB drive to the computer and boot from the USB drive.
 You might have to change the boot order.

 Step 3.
-Once, window setup process appears, choose the desired language, and click on next.
+Once, the window setup process appears, choose the desired language, and click on next.

 Now, instead of clicking on Install now.
 Click on “Repair your computer”.
 And, you will get the troubleshoot option.